zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 ```
 Observe how we gained following benefits by using middlewares
 * **Readability**: de-cluttering business logic.
-* **Modularity**: we can manage aspects independently without making changes in 100 places (for example replacing logging mechanism from logback to log4j2 will require change in one place, the logging middleware).
+* **Modularity**: we can manage aspects independently without making changes in 100 places (for example replacing the logging mechanism from logback to log4j2 will require change in one place, the logging middleware).
 * **Testability**: we can test our aspects independently.

 ## Middleware in zio-http

-A middleware helps in addressing common cross-cutting concerns without duplicating boilerplate code.
+A middleware helps in addressing common crosscutting concerns without duplicating boilerplate code.

 #### Revisiting HTTP
 [`Http`](https://dream11.github.io/zio-http/docs/v1.x/dsl/http) is the most fundamental type for modelling Http applications